NCERT Exemplar Class 11 Biology Solutions Chapter 21 Neural Control and Coordination

 Answer:

-The answer is the option (c) Brain
+The answer is option (c) Brain

-Explanation: Muscle spindle, motor neurons and inter neurons are part of the reflex arch unlike the brain.
+Explanation: Muscle spindle, motor neurons, and interneurons are part of the reflex arch, unlike the brain.

 Question:6